piklestf2/pikles-hud/README.txt

 --------------------------------------------------------------------------------

-6/8/20
+9/10/20
-I added the quake hitsound here.
+I added the quake hitsounds here.
 This is purely for my convenience, but I'm pretty sure no one is downloading this HUD anyway.
-If you don't like this, just remove or rename sound/ui/hitsound.wav
+If you don't like this, just remove or rename sound/ui/hitsound.wav and sound/ui/killsound.wav

 7/20/16